govuk-one-login/devplatform-upload-action/README.md

 - repository - The git repository where the file was loaded from.
 - commitmessage - The first 50 characters of the git commit message, trimmed to the following regex: `tr -dc '[:alnum:]- '`
 - commitsha - The full git commitsha of the git commit.
-- mergetime - Time in UTC when git merge happend.
+- mergetime - Time in UTC when git merge happened.
 - skipcanary - 0 or 1 for skipcanary.

 ## Action Inputs